vindarel/common-lisp-course-in-videos/README.md

 3.8 Hash-tables and fixing their two ergonomic flaws **[🆓 FREE PREVIEW]**

 > Hash-tables (dictionaries, hash maps etc) are efficient key-value stores.
 However, as a newcomer, I had them in gripe.
 They were not easy enough to work with.
 I show you everything that's needed to work with hash-tables, and my best solution for better ergonomics.

+- PRACTICE: the video snippet to create hash-tables, access and set content, use Alexandria, Serapeum's `dict` notation, iterate on keys and values, serialize a HT to a file and read its content back.

 3.9 Using QUOTE to create lists is NOT THE SAME as using the LIST function.
 Gotchas and solution.